hsc-latte/hs32core/rtl/README.md

 - [Docker Setup](#docker-setup)
 - [Setup without Docker](#setup-without-docker)
 ---
+## Get iceFUNprog (console version)
+Located in the tools folder, a **dotnet core** distribution for Windows users only (for now).
+Linux and Mac support should be easy if the need arises.
+Add the executable to your PATH.

 ## VSCode Users
 Install the following recommended extensions (all optional):
 - spmeesseman.vscode-taskexplorer